LCFI: A Fault Injection Tool for Studying Lossy Compression Error Propagation in HPC Programs: Evaluation

 According to Table \ref{table:res1}, we observe that some injected faults do not have any noticeable impact on the program’s output.
 We call these faults \textit{Benign Faults}.
 Based on the trace file, we find that the fault was injected in the first loop but disappeared in the second loop.
 The first loop is located in line 5 of Listing \ref{lst:HPCCG}, and the second loop is located in line 7.
-We get such error propagation figures between benign fault and normal fault\footnote{Compared with benign fault, \textit{normal faults} are the faults that have an impact/corruption on the program's final output.}, as shown Figure \ref{fig:be}.
+We get such error propagation figures between benign fault and normal fault\footnote{\textit{Normal faults} are the faults having an impact on the program's final output.}, as shown Figure \ref{fig:be}.
 This demonstrates that users can use \textsc{LCFI} to effectively trace lossy compression error propagation.